Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 Lobster bisque is a delicious, creamy soup that’s bursting with the savory, butter flavor of lobster.
 Here’s what you can generally expect in a well-made bisque:

-- Seasoning — Primarily based around whole vegetables, like celery, carrots, onions, and tomatoes.
-Most recipes also call a hint of spice, like cayenne or clove.
+• Seasoning — Primarily based around whole vegetables, like celery, carrots, onions, and tomatoes.
+Most recipes also call for a hint of spice, like cayenne or clove.

-- Thickener — Most recipes call for making a quick butter-flour roux to thicken the soup, though some recipes call for cornstarch, which is a little simpler.
+• Thickener — Most recipes call for a quick butter-flour roux to thicken the soup, though some use cornstarch, which is slightly simpler.

 Most recipes require you to dice the vegetables into very small pieces, so they sort of melt together as the stew simmers.